-This protocol and the template informed consent form contained in Appendix IV- and any subsequent modifications - will be reviewed and approved by the HPTN Scientific Review Committee (SRC) and DAIDS Prevention Science Review Committee (PSRC) with respect to scientific content and compliance with applicable research and human subjects regulations.
+This protocol and the template informed consent form contained in Appendix IV-will be reviewed and approved by the HPTN Scientific Review Committee (SRC) and DAIDS Prevention Science Review Committee (PSRC) with respect to scientific content and compliance with applicable research and human subjects regulations.

-The protocol, site-specific informed consent form, participant education and recruitment materials, and other requested documents - and any subsequent modifications - also will be reviewed and approved by the ethical review bodies responsible for oversight of research conducted at the study site.
+The protocol, site-specific informed consent forms, participant education and recruitment materials, and other requested documents - and any subsequent modifications - also will be reviewed and approved by the ethical review bodies responsible for oversight of research conducted at the study site.